-While some people may be waiting for a federal government solution to long-term care planning they should be aware a plan already exists.
+While some people may be waiting for a federal government solution to long-term care planning, they should be aware of a plan already exists.
 Federal tax laws provide encouragement and benefits for those who purchase qualified Long-Term Care Insurance.
-Plus, many states participate in the Long-Term Care Partnership Program which provides a consumer additional asset protection if they purchase a qualified policy.
+Plus, many states participate in the Long-Term Care Partnership Program, which provides a consumer additional asset protection if they purchase a qualified policy.

 One of the most significant IRS-approved tax advantages is the tax deductibility of tax-qualified long-term care insurance premiums.

-"Not all plans marketed today as providing potential long-term care benefits are deductible, but those that are provide some enormous incentives for consumers," Slome explains.
+"Not all plans marketed today as providing potential long-term care benefits are deductible, but those that provide some enormous incentives for consumers."Jesse Slome

-In addition, if you are self-employed or own a S-Corp, LLC, C-Corp or other form of business organization you may deduct the premium as a business expense.
+If you are self-employed or own an S-Corp, LLC, C-Corp, or other forms of business organizations, you may deduct the premium as a business expense.
 Plus, you do not have to offer the benefit to other employees.

-For individuals, most people purchase in their 40s and 50s prior to retirement.
-While they may not qualify for the medical expense deduction today, as they age and get into retirement they may become eligible.
+For individuals, most people purchase in their 40s and 50s before retirement.
+While they may not qualify for the medical expense deduction today, as they get older, they may become eligible.

 Experts suggest planning before you retire as you can take advantage of much lower premiums and perhaps qualify for preferred health discounts.

+One of the biggest secrets in retirement planning is a product that will shelter your estate from the consequences of aging.
 Most states participate in the Long-Term Care Partnership Program.
-These states offer special policies called "Partnership" certified Long-Term Care Insurance plans.
-This government, insurance company and consumer partnership gives you "dollar-for-dollar" asset protection if you own one of these qualified plans.
+These states offer these special policies called "Partnership" certified Long-Term Care Insurance plans.
+This government, insurance company, and consumer partnership gives you "dollar-for-dollar" asset protection if you own one of these qualified plans.
 These policies include inflation benefits and other features and are very affordable.